knaw-huc/ns/text.md

 ## ListItemMarker

 _Definition:_ The numeral/bullet/hyphen that marks items in a list.
-Embedded within a List but not within the ListItem.
+Should be left-adjacent to the ListItem (i.e. not embedded) and embedded within a List.

 _URI:_ <https://ns.huc.knaw.nl/text/ListItemMarker>